Yaiyan/Doodle/README.md

 ## How to use?

 Easy!
-Just put *graphics.py* in the same folder as your code, and at the top of the file write:
+Just put *doodle.py* in the same folder as your code, and at the top of the file write:

 ```
-from graphics import *
+from doodle import *
 ```

 ## Requirements